Single vs. Joint Life Insurance in Canada: Pros & Cons

 It may also be useful for families with special needs dependents, ensuring they are financially supported after both parents have passed.

-The bottom line: the best option is individual coverage with a couples discount
+The bottom line: The best option is combined individual coverage with a couple's discount

 A joint policy may seem like a good idea because it's marketed as easier to manage and offers lower premiums, but the trade-off is limited flexibility and lower protection value.
 Most Canadian couples and families benefit more from single policies, which provide more room for adaptability to individual needs and include one payout per policy.